GRank: Towards Target-Aware and Streamlined Industrial Retrieval with a Generate-Rank Framework: Methodology

 \subsection{Offline Training}

-We first map user–item interactions into unified dense representations ( §\ref{subsubsec:input_rep}).
-Built upon these embeddings, the GRank framework introduces two tightly-coupled modules (Figure~\ref{fig:model_arch}): (1) \textbf{Target-Aware Enhanced Generator}, integrating \textbf{Generator} for short-term preference modeling and \textbf{Auxiliary} for target injection to enhance both Generator and Ranker; (2) \textbf{Ranker} for long-term preference modeling.
+GRank consists of two tightly-coupled, end-to-end trainable modules (Figure~\ref{fig:model_arch}): (1) \textbf{Target-Aware Enhanced Generator}, integrating \textbf{Generator} for short-term preference modeling and \textbf{Auxiliary} for target injection to enhance both Generator and Ranker; (2) a lightweight \textbf{Ranker} that performs fine-grained scoring.